wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/plan-teams-phone-system/includes/4-plan-devices.md

 If you have a 3PIP or SIP device, you must have:

-- A license for Phone System (via E5 or a standalone license)
+- A license for Teams Phone (via E5 or a standalone license)

-- PSTN enablement (i.e., a phone number) via a Microsoft Teams Calling Plan, Direct Routing, or Operator Connect
+- PSTN enablement (that is, a phone number) via a Microsoft Teams Calling Plan, Direct Routing, or Operator Connect

 - A Common Area Phone license for any common area devices